-Product Currently Marketed Regulatory Approval, but Not Currently Marketed DEFINITY: Kith (Perflutren Lipid Microsphere) United States, Canada, Australia, New Zealand, Mexico EU, Israel, India, South Korea, Singapore(1) TechneLite United States, Canada, Caribbean Islands, Colombia, Costa Rica, Taiwan Korea, Mexico, Panama, Australia Xenon Xe 133 Gas United States, Taiwan Canada Cardiolite" Technetum T39m Sestembl for hjecton United States, Canada, Certain EU countries(2), Brazil, Costa Rica, Israel, Japan, South Korea, Mexico, Taiwan, Thailand, Japan, Australia, New Zealand, Slovenia, Hong Kong, Panama, Philippines Malta REUROLITE Kitfor the Preparation of Technetium TC99m Bolaste for Injection United States, Canada, Costa, Rica, Japan, Hong Kong, Mexico, Philippines, Australia, New Zealand, Taiwan, Thailand South Korea, EU countries(3), Taiwan Thallium Thallous Chloride TI 201 Injection United States, Canada, Columbia, Australia, Mexico, South Korea, Pakistan, Panama, Taiwan New Zealand Gallium Gallium Citrate Ga 67 Injection United States, Canada, Columbia, Mexico, Pakistan, Australia, Costa Rica, South Korea, Panama, Taiwan, New Zealand None Puerto Rico, Canada (Gludef) None United States None United States, Canada Australia
+Product Currently Marketed

+United States, Canada, Australia, New Zealand, Mexico

+United States, Canada, Caribbean Islands, Colombia, Costa Rica, Taiwan

+United States, Taiwan

+United States, Canada, Certain EU countries(2), Brazil, Israel, Japan, South Korea, Mexico, Taiwan, Thailand, Japan, Australia, New Zealand, Slovenia, Hong Kong, Philippines

+United States, Canada, Japan, Hong Kong, Mexico, Philippines, Australia, New Zealand, Taiwan, Thailand

+United States, Canada, Australia, South Korea, Pakistan, Panama, Taiwan

+United States, Canada, Australia, Costa Rica, South Korea, Panama, Taiwan, New Zealand

+Puerto Rico, Canada (Gludef)

+United States

+United States, Canada

+Regulatory Approval, but Not Currently Marketed

+EU, Israel, India, South Korea, Singapore(1)

+Korea, Mexico, Panama, Australia

+Mexico, New Zealand, Australia, Panama

+Denmark, Malta

+South Korea, EU countries(3), Slovenia, Taiwan

+Mexico, New Zealand

+Mexico

+None

+None

+Australia
-(1) In addition, we have applied for regulatory approval in China, and JHS is pending approval in India and South Korea.

-(2) Cardiolite is currently marketed in Austria, Belgium, Denmark, Finland, France, Germany, Italy, Luxembourg, Netherlands, Norway, Slovenia, Spain, Sweden and the United Kingdom.

-(3) JHS has regulatory approval pending for Neurolite in Austria, Belgium, Czech Republic, Denmark, Finland, France, Germany, Italy, Luxembourg, Norway, Slovenia, Spain and Sweden.
+- In addition, we have applied for regulatory approval in China, and JHS is pending approval in India and South Korea.
+(1) - Cardiolite is currently marketed in Austria, Belgium, Finland, France, Germany, Italy, Luxembourg, Norway, Slovenia, Spain, Sweden and the United (2) - JHS has regulatory approval pending for Neurolite in Austria, Belgium, Czech Republic, Denmark, Finland, France, Germany, Italy, Luxembourg, (3) Norway, Slovenia, Spain and Sweden.

-In the United States and Canada, we sell DEFINITY through our sales team of approximately 80 employees that call on healthcare providers in the echocardiography space, as well as group purchasing organizations and integrated delivery networks.
+In the United States, we sell DEFINITY through our sales team of approximately 80 employees that call on healthcare providers in the echocardiography space, as well as group purchasing organizations and integrated delivery networks.
 In 2013, we transitioned the sales and marketing efforts for Ablavar from our sales team to our customer service team in order to allow our sales team to focus exclusively on driving our DEFINITY sales growth.
-For the three months ended March 31, 2015 and the year ended December 31, 2014, DEFINITY sales represented approximately 34% and 32%, respectively, of our revenues.
+For the year ended December 31, 2014, DEFINITY sales represented approximately 32% of our revenues.

 Our radiopharmaceutical products are sold in the United States through a small nuclear products sales team, primarily to radiopharmacies.
-We sell a majority of our radiopharmaceutical products in the United States to radiopharmacies that are associated with or controlled by UPPI, GE Healthcare and Cardinal.
+We sell a majority of our radiopharmaceutical products in the United States to radiopharmacies that are controlled by or associated with Cardinal, UPPI and GE Healthcare.
 Our contractual distribution contracts and other arrangements with these radiopharmacy groups are as follows: